Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/init-xApp-session.md

 - Custom Favicon URL — an image URL for the custom favicon.
 - Page Title — a text shown as a tab or window title.
 The title is displayed on all Shell Page Screens.

-### PIN Screen

-Specify texts displayed on the PIN screen.

 ### xApp Screens

 Specify messages displayed to the user when the xApp Page is loading, fails for some reason, encounters an error, or is halted.